fabienschlegel/d2c-v2/posts/testing-your-react-app-with-mocks.md

 ---
-title: "Testing your React app with mocks"
+title: 'Testing your React app with mocks'
-date: "2022-08-19"
+date: '2022-08-19'
 author:
-  name: "Fabien Schlegel"
+  name: 'Fabien Schlegel'
-  avatar: "/assets/blog/authors/fabien_schlegel.png"
+  avatar: '/assets/blog/authors/fabien_schlegel.png'
-excerpt: "Testing avoids regressions and makes your app safer and easier to debug."
+excerpt: 'Testing avoids regressions and makes your app safer and easier to debug.'
-tags: ["React", "Typescript"]
+tags: ['React', 'Typescript']
-related: ["how-to-test-react-hooks"]
+related: ['how-to-test-react-hooks']
 ---

 For your app, you need tests.

 Testing avoids regressions and makes your app safer and easier to debug.
 Writing tests isn’t easy for a lot of reasons.
 Few of them are the features of the browser or the external APIs.
 They’re not available during the execution of our tests.